Accurate Computation of Marginal Data Densities Using Variational Bayes: The New MDD Estimator

-Another related method for choosing the weighting function within the IS MDDE framework, studied in detail by \cite{Perrakis2014}, is by using the product of marginal posterior densities.
-This approach can be thought as the dual of our RIS MDDE proposal in the sense that, in MFVB, the approximate posterior density is obtained by taking expectation of the posterior kernel with respect to $q(\theta)$ while under the product of marginal densities framework, the weighting density is obtained by taking expectation with respect to $p(\theta|\mathbf{y})$.
+where the ordinates of the marginal densities are usually computed using the Rao- Blackwellization.
+This approach can be thought as the dual of our RIS MDDE proposal in the sense that, in mean-field VB, the approximate posterior density is obtained by taking expectation of the posterior kernel with respect to $q(\theta)$ while under the product of marginal densities framework, the weighting density is obtained by taking expectation with respect to $p(\theta|\mathbf{y})$.
 In comparison, (i) The VB approximate posterior density is dominated by the true posterior density which makes it a good candidate for RIS MDDE while the opposite is true for the product of marginals which makes it a good candidate for IS MDDE; (ii) It has also been shown by \cite{Botev2013}, that the product of marginals is the best importance density, in the sense of minimizing forward Kullback-Leibler divergence from the true posterior density and, therefore, minimizing the MDDE variance, among all product form importance densities.
-As we showed, the same is true for VB in the context of reverse Kullback-Leibler divergence and reciprocal importance sampling; (iii) an advantage of our proposal is that in many cases the VB approximate posterior density can be obtained analytically or by simple optimizations while the product of marginals requires both simulation and estimation of the marginal posterior densities.
+As we showed, the same is true for VB in the context of reverse Kullback-Leibler divergence and reciprocal importance sampling; (iii) An advantage of our proposal is that in many cases the VB approximate posterior density can be obtained analytically or by simple optimizations while the product of marginals requires both simulation and estimation of the marginal posterior densities.
 We estimate MDDs using the product of marginals whenever it is feasible in our simulation comparisons.